Discrimination & Harassment

 - Harassment based on Sex, gender, gender identity, or gender expression

 - Discrimination based on Age (for employees over 40)

 - Discrimination based on Sexual orientation

 - Discrimination based on military and veteran status

 Although the broadest and most important anti-discrimination law for employees in California is the Fair Employment and Housing Act (FEHA), there are other laws that offer protection against workplace discrimination and harassment in the state, including those that prohibit immigration-based discrimination, language discrimination, political discrimination or discrimination against victims of crimes.
 Hiring attorneys who are experienced in this field of law is crucial to understanding your rights and getting the compensation you are entitled to.

-What Actions are Considered Unlawful Workplace Discrimination and Harassment?
+What Actions are Considered Unlawful Workplace Discrimination and Sexual Harassment?

 - Firing, refusing to hire, demoting or refusing to promote workers on the basis of a protected characteristic